-The question animates both women's work.
-Raised on different sides of town, they've trod similar creative paths.

-Both discovered their talent as children; both were encouraged by teachers; both found, in art, a way to describe blackness as they knew it.
+The question animates both Sign Up for the Race/Related women's work.
+Raised on Newsletter different sides of town, they've trod similar creative paths. with a diverse group of New York Times journalists.
+Both discovered their talent as children; both were encouraged Sign Up by teachers; both found, in art, a way to describe blackness as they knew it.
 "Drawing was always my thing," Ojih Odutola says.
 "I always signed up for competitions.
-I won a lot of first-place prizes, but I was very traditional in my renderings."

-Her parents lauded her gift but

-viewed art as a hobby.
+I won a lot of SEE SAMPLE | PRIVACY POLICY | OPT OUT OR CONTACT US ANYTIME first-place prizes, but I was very traditional in my renderings."
+Her parents lauded her gift but viewed art as a hobby.
 It was Dana Bathurst, a high school art teacher, who challenged their assumptions: that good art must approximate European traditions and that pursuing a career in art wasn't possible.
 Bathurst introduced Ojih Odutola to a new conception of portraiture through the work of African-American artists like Jacob Lawrence, Elizabeth Catlett, Romare Bearden and fellow Alabamian Kerry James Marshall.
 Gyasi, similarly, excelled at writing from an early age but couldn't imagine a literary career before AP English.
 That year, the only black English teacher she would ever have, Janice Vaughn, took her writing seriously.
 Then, in her senior year, Gyasi discovered Toni Morrison's "Song of Solomon."
 The language was spectacular; the author a brown woman; the sensibility familiar, Southern.

 Importantly, both Gyasi and Ojih Odutola identify as Southerners (among other identities); it is part of what bonds Ojih Odutola, for example, to Solange Knowles, an avid collector of her work.
-Writing about first-generation Americans can tend to overlook this: the role of locality in shaping identity.
+Writing about firstgeneration Americans can tend to overlook this: the role of locality in shaping identity.
 Even the immigrant who feels only partially American can feel fully Alabamian; locality, with its rich specificity, tends to inspire artists more than nationality.
 One thinks of Beckett the Parisian, Lahiri the Roman, Teju Cole the New Yorker, observers whose profound sense of place seems both to arise from and render irrelevant their relative foreignness.
 With their work, Ojih Odutola and Gyasi - Southern, West African, black - express this relativity, this layeredness.

 Ojih Odutola, photographed in front of her work "The Uncertainty Principle," 2014, at Jack Shainman Gallery.
-Nicholas Calcott
+Nicholas Calcott blackness - as a color, a material, a concept, a tool," she tells me.
+"We know all about light, contrast, rendition.
+Why can't we apply that to the black surface?"

 OR RATHER, insist upon it.
 Both artists embraced a politicized racial identity in college.
 For Ojih Odutola this meant challenging how art programs teach blackness.
-"Art professors don't know how to read blackness - as a color, a material, a concept, a tool," she tells me.
-"We know all about light, contrast, rendition.
-Why can't we apply that to the black surface?"
+"Art professors don't know how to read